theshankarshandwivedi/theshankarshandwivedi/README.md

 # Hi there, I am Shankarshan Dwivedi
 Welcome to my github profile.
-I am a passionate programmer and developer working with mern stack and pursuing B.Tech from NIT Bhopal.
+I am a passionate programmer and developer working with MERN stack and pursuing B.Tech from NIT Bhopal.
 <!--
 **theshankarshandwivedi/theshankarshandwivedi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->